zlatnaspirala/vuletube/vue-ts-starter/README.md

     each/individual components.
     `myYouTube.d.ts` and `webgl-player.d.ts`

+<b> version 0.2.1 [NEXT][WIP] </b>

+  - Make openCV videoProcessing multi source reusable but with one output canvas effect.
+  - Prevent raycast click event behind 3d plane video FIX@ [DEV]

 ### Production ###

+ There is no any kind of build on public mashine just upload files in WEB manir.
+Plug and play.
+ /var/html/www/ANY_PATH

  How to upload on production (windows):
   - Build on windows mashine host with `npm run build` then simple upload dist/ with